consulthys/node-red-contrib-logstash/README.md

 ### 1. Drag & drop

-Once Node-RED is started, you'll find all the Logstash nodes in the left sidebar.
+Once Node-RED is started, you'll find all the Logstash nodes in the left sidebar, called the palette.

 ![Logstash nodes](resources/images/palette.png)